Organizations and Facilities

 Busan, Hub of Film and Visual Culture

-A cinema museum in Nampo-dong, Jung-gu, the historical cradle of Busan’s film-making heritage, are also being built.
-Therefore, it is expected that Busan’s city brand value as ‘a hub of the Asian film industry’ and as ‘the most prominent cultural city in Korea’ will soon reach its zenith.
+A cinema museum in Nampo-dong, the historical cradle of Busan’s film-making industry, is also currently being constructed.
+With this, it is expected that Busan’s city brand value as a ‘hub of the Asian film industry’ and ‘the most prominent cultural city in Korea’ will soon reach historic heights.

-Pusan International Film Festival
+Busan International Film Festival (BIFF)